tom2433/LiftTracker/README.md

 allow search suggestions to include muscle groups in addition to lift names on the existing lift entry card on the session in progress screen.

-put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress.
+put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress. put time-frame tags on the line graph for past month and all time.

 ## 07-23